 What might drive those who had never visited a favela to hold such negative perceptions of them?
 The survey data indicate no significant difference in respondents with respect to the city in which they were interviewed, age, gender, or level of educational attainment.
 However, differences in preferred news sources may provide some insight.
 Nearly half of non-Rio respondents with negative perceptions of favelas first heard of them through a mainstream news source (48%), followed by films or movies (33%).
 While many of those who held positive views of favelas first heard of them through mainstream news sources as well (18%), a larger portion of those with positive impressions first heard of favelas through traveling to Brazil (30%).
 In addition, seven percent of those with positive views first heard of favelas through advocacy or nonprofit organizations (NGOs), while less than one percent of those with negative views of favelas first heard of them through NGOs.

-The results discussed above corroborate the findings of last year’s Favela Perceptions Survey, in which over 300 North Americans and 325 Brazilians were interviewed.
-Data analysis from both surveys is still ongoing, but results to date indicate at least one consistent finding: the more people acquire first-hand knowledge of favelas—either from visiting one themselves, or by reading news produced by favela residents—the more perceptions of favela neighborhoods change for the better.
+The 2013 results discussed above corroborated the findings of the 2012 Favela Perceptions Survey, in which over 300 North Americans and 325 Brazilians were interviewed.
+Results indicate at least one consistent finding: the more people acquire first-hand knowledge of favelas—either from visiting one themselves, or by reading news produced by favela residents—the more perceptions of favela neighborhoods change for the better.

 Non-Rio residents with a favorable impression of favelas respond:

 Non-Rio residents with an unfavorable impression of favelas respond:

 Research study organized by and compiled by Dr. Wendy Muse Sinek, Instructor/Program Coordinator, Office of Undergraduate Research, Department of Undergraduate and Interdisciplinary Studies, UC-Berkeley.